mila-iqia/bcachefs/docs/contributing/index.rst

 Setup
 ~~~~~

-Bcachefs use black to enforce style throughout the repo.
+Bcachefs use Black to enforce style throughout the repository.
 You can install a pre-commit hook that will format the code for you.

 .. code-block:: bash